Skip to Content

 Nomadic Boys kissing in Reykjavik

 Drag nights at the Kiki Bar.
 Rainbow crossings.
 Pride flags in multiple shop fronts.
 LGBTQ tours with Pink Iceland.
 Gay-friendly locals.
 Reykjavik is truly underrated for its gay scene.
 And we are determined to let the world know how fabulous Reykjavik is for LGBTQ travelers.
-It doesn't have the extensive gay scene of Gay Barcelona or the gay resort town of Palm Springs, but it’s quiet charm will wedge its way into your hearts.
+It doesn't have the extensive gay scene of Gay Barcelona or the gay resort town of Palm Springs, but its quiet charm will wedge its way into your hearts.
 We recommend heading over during their several Pride celebrations for an extra queer flourish!

 Room with a view offers a great base in centre of Reykjavik town